Joeri-Abbo/python-raptor/readme.md

 For example composer.json and composer.lock.
 The command automatic downloads the files and run the `snyk test` to check for vulnerabilities.

+snyk need to be installed to let this command work.

 ```commandline
 ./vulnerabilities-scanner.py https://localhost/package.json https://localhost/yarn.lock
 ```